Balmain suburb profile

 Balmain demographics

-Balmain, a charming suburb located in Sydney's Inner West, is renowned for its rich history, vibrant community, and picturesque waterfront views.
-With a population of 10,454, Balmain offers a blend of urban convenience and a relaxed village atmosphere.
-The median age of 42 suggests a mature community, with many families and professionals choosing to call this suburb home.
-Its proximity to the Sydney CBD, coupled with its unique character, makes it a desirable location for those seeking a balance between work and leisure.
+Balmain, located in Sydney's Inner West, is a charming suburb known for its rich history, vibrant community, and picturesque waterfront views.
+With a population of 10,454, Balmain offers a blend of urban convenience and a relaxed village atmosphere, making it a desirable location for families and professionals alike.
+The median age of 42 suggests a mature community, with many residents enjoying the suburb's unique blend of heritage and modern amenities.

 Balmain infrastructure, key developments and investment opportunities